dvilaverde/secure-agent-monitor/README.md

 Visit http://localhost:3000 to get to Grafana to view the dashboards.
 The default username and password is admin/admin.

+You can view all the metrics being collected in the Prometheus application at http://localhost:9090.

 ### Example Configuration

 <img src="https://github.com/dvilaverde/secure-agent-monitor/blob/master/screenshots/ds-businessconn.png" alt="Service Connector Dispatch Service Configuration" width="350">